-August 26, 2016 sports and politics collided as it has so many times before in history.
-On that day Colin Kaepernick decided to start a peaceful protest that involved taking a knee during the singing of the national anthem before NFL games, to bring attention to the murder of unarmed black people and the lack of conviction that occurs once an officer murders an unarmed black person.
+August 26, 2016, sports and politics collided as it has so many times before in history.
+On that day, Colin Kaepernick decided to start a peaceful protest that involved taking a knee during the singing of the national anthem before NFL games, to bring attention to the murder of unarmed black people and the lack of conviction that occurs once an officer murders an unarmed black person.

-Despite Colin not having a job and no longer currently being an active NFL player the President of the United States weighed in.
-At a rally on Friday, September 22, 2017 in Huntsville Alabama, Trump said, “Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a b—- off the field right now.
+Despite Colin not having a job and no longer currently being an active NFL player, the President of the United States weighed in.
+At a rally on Friday, September 22, 2017, in Huntsville, Alabama, Trump said, “Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a b—- off the field right now.
 Out.
 He’s fired.
 He’s fired!”

 Many athletes, Americans and politicians subsequently weighed in which has become the norm when the President says outlandish things, a new weekly habit.

-- To the black and brown people who continue to watch the NFL I personally get it.
+- To the black and brown people who continue to watch the NFL, I get it.
 You grew up watching and loving football, you’ve purchased your season tickets and your respective team represents something “positive” in your hometown.
 Those are the legitimate claims I have heard from those still watching games.
 I am not begging you to protest or condemning you for not protesting, but I have two questions to ponder on that could reshape history should you choose to join in on blacking out the NFL.
 The two questions are:

-- What if the 600+ individuals who marched on Selma decided, that voting was not as important after all since they could face resistance?
+- What if the 600+ individuals who marched on Selma decided that voting was not as important after all since they could face resistance?

 - What are you willing to give up, to move the conversation forward and force solutions?

-I ask those questions, because you could one day be the hashtag we mourn.
+I ask those questions because you could one day be the hashtag we mourn.

-- To the white people, calm down I am not mad at white people, which oppose and reject Donald Trump if you really want to make a statement talk about black and brown people being disproportionately murdered by police officers without a trial and turn your tv off during NFL games, because the individual who sacrificed his job and career to call attention to the issue has been subjected to the treatment Donald Trump encouraged.
-The NFL losing millions of dollars each week sends a message that you stand with the black and brown people who you call friends, neighbors and coworkers.
+- To the white people, calm down I am not mad at white people, which oppose and reject Donald Trump if you want to make a statement talk about black and brown people being disproportionately murdered by police officers without a trial and turn your tv off during NFL games because the individual who sacrificed his job and career to call attention to the issue has been subjected to the treatment Donald Trump encouraged.
+The NFL losing millions of dollars each week, sends a message that you stand with the black and brown people who you call friends, neighbors and coworkers.

-- To the individuals who feel that Colin’s protest was disrespectful to the flag and our troops and/ or believe it should be left off of the field, I would ask you do you feel such outrage for Muhammad Ali who refused to enlist for the Vietnam War?
+- To the individuals who feel that Colin’s protest was disrespectful to the flag and our troops and/ or believe it should be left off of the field, I would ask you, do you feel such outrage for Muhammad Ali who refused to enlist for the Vietnam War?
 What about former MLB player Shawn Green?
 What about Kathrine Switzer, did she protest discrimination in the right way?
-Did Branch Rickey make the right decision, by breaking precedent with American and baseball tradition in 1946?
+Did Branch Rickey make the right decision by breaking precedent with American and baseball tradition in 1946?
 Or are you just uncomfortable talking about why Colin took a knee?